RootstockCollective/collective-rewards-sc/README.md

 [Foundry Book](https://book.getfoundry.sh/).
 In particular, you may be interested in reading the [Writing Tests](https://book.getfoundry.sh/forge/writing-tests.html) tutorial.

+Foundry was integrated with Hardhat following the [Integrating with Hardhat](https://book.getfoundry.sh/config/hardhat) guide.

 ### Sensible Defaults

 This template comes with a set of sensible default configurations for you to use.
 These defaults can be found in the